AD

 2. You’ll Spend More Time in Your Car Than You Think

-Marbella looks compact on a map, but daily life often means driving:
+Marbella looks small on a map, but life spreads out surprisingly fast:

 • School runs